 That's where Natterhub’s online learning platform comes in.
-Built for primary school pupils aged 5-11, it's designed to look and feel like social media, but comes with high-quality lessons and resources to give children the digital literacy skills they need.
+Built for primary school pupils aged 5-11, it's designed to look and feel like social media, but comes with high-quality lessons and resources to give children the media literacy skills they need.

 We tend to think of 'literacy' as being a child's ability to read and write, which we can assess with things like reading comprehension and spelling tests.
-Digital literacy is about a child's ability to use the internet and other digital tools, and includes things like:
+Media literacy is about a child's ability to use the internet and other digital tools, and includes things like:

 With Natterhub’s online lessons and resources, teachers and parents can guide children through these kinds of lessons in a safe environment that encourages them to experiement and make mistakes.Assessment

-Natterhub provides access to a whole range of digital literacy lesson plans.
+Natterhub provides access to a whole range of media literacy lesson plans.
 The platform lets you filter these lessons by year group, reward certificates and keywords - making it simple to deliver the right lesson plans at the right time.
 This includes social media literacy lesson plans, and privacy online safety guides for KS1 and KS2 children.

 We also have handy resources for parents of KS1 and KS2 children too, including family agreements for discussing boundaries on screen time and privacy posters reminding children what is and isn't appropriate share online.